-- (a) Ownership interests in SPV are normally held by the Developer. - (b) Ongoing cash flow after debt service, payments for ongoing services, or otherwise.
+(a) Ownership interests in SPV are normally held by the Developer.

+(b) Ongoing cash flow after debt service, payments for ongoing services, or otherwise.

 Project finance loans can take a variety of forms, which may vary based upon several factors including their use of proceeds and typical collateral.
-The table below summarizes common types of project loans.
+Table 5 summarizes common types of project loans.